 About Catherine LaPointe Vollmer

 I live in the "North Country," the area of New York above the Adirondack Mountains near the Canadian border.
-I have experience in graphic design, web design, children's books, and book covers.
+I have experience in graphic design, children's books, and book covers.
 These days I find myself mostly a pastel painter and poster artist.
 I enjoy dabbling in different styles of artwork, and always have several projects going at once.